 Given Kentucky’s geography and population, this means that the mattress market is equally large and varied, serving city residents, as well as the inhabitants of smaller towns and rural areas.

-Find Mattress Stores in Kentucky
+Find a Mattress Near Me in Kentucky

-Kentucky ( kən-TUK-ee, ken-), officially the Commonwealth of Kentucky,[note 2] is a state in the Southeastern region of the United States and one of the states of the Upper South.
-Kentucky borders Illinois, Indiana and Ohio to its north; West Virginia, Virginia, and Tennessee to the east; Tennessee and Missouri to the south; Missouri to the west.
-The Commonwealth’s northern border is defined by the Ohio River.
-Its capital city is Frankfort.
-The two largest cities in the state are Louisville and Lexington.
-In 2020, the state’s population was approximately 4.5 millions.
+Kentucky ( kən-TUK-ee, ken-), officially the Commonwealth of Kentucky, is a state in the Southeastern region of the United States.
+Kentucky borders Illinois, Indiana, and Ohio to the north, West Virginia to the northeast, Virginia to the east, Tennessee to the south, and Missouri to the west.
+Its northern border is defined by the Ohio River.
+Its capital is Frankfort and its largest city is Louisville.
+As of 2020, the population was approximately 4.5 million.

 Kentucky was admitted into the Union as the 15th state on June 1, 1792, splitting from Virginia in the process.
 It is known as the “Bluegrass State”, a nickname based on Kentucky bluegrass, a species of green grass introduced by European settlers for the purpose of grazing in pastures, which has supported the thoroughbred horse industry in the center of the state.